TouK/nussknacker/docs/API.md

 ```
 Every non-implicit parameter should be annotated with `@ParamName` - value from annotation will be used in UI to display parameter name.
 You have full control over non-implicit parameters, on the other hand implicit parameters are injected by Nussknacker.

+Apart from parameters - non-implicit and annotated with `@ParamName` you can also have certain implicit parameters in
+signature of `@MethodToInvoke`.
+They are optional - you can put any of them in method signature, but you don't have to.
+They are:
+* `scala.concurrent.ExecutionContext` - useful for e.g. invoking asynchronous external services
+* `pl.touk.nussknacker.engine.api.MetaData` - if you want to e.g. have process name passed to external services
+* `pl.touk.nussknacker.engine.api.test.ServiceInvocationCollector` - used in test mode, see next paragraph

 ### Service in tests from file
 Service in tests can behave as in production, but sometimes it seems wrong or impractical - for example when service sends mail.